'Guendouzi needs to grow up' - Arsenal star warned over future behaviour | Goal.com

 “I know him, I’ve played with him and saw him coming through as a kid, so I want him to stay here for years and become Arsenal captain.

-“But to do that, you can’t just be a top player, you’v got to have more outside the pitch and be an example.”
+“But to do that, you can’t just be a top player, you've got to have more outside the pitch and be an example.”